7 healthy oils for your dog (that you should know)

 When should you not use oil?

 There are also exceptions to the administration of oil.
-This is the case when your pet suffers from food allergies.
-Also, it may be that he has oily or flaky skin.
-Even then you should not give oil.
+This is the case if your protégé suffers from food-related allergies.
+Also, he may have oily or flaky skin.
+Even then, you should not administer oil.

 After adding oils, your pet may experience digestive problems and diarrhea.
 Then discontinue the oils for the time being.